Gary Walker (musician)

-Gary Walker (born Gary Leeds; March 9, 1942) is an American musician, who was the drummer and vocalist with both the Standells and the Walker Brothers.
+Gary Walker (born Gary Leeds; March 9, 1942 – March 1, 2026) was an American musician, who was the drummer and vocalist with both The Standells and The Walker Brothers.

 Career

-The Standells

 Born Gary Leeds, his professional career started in 1962 when he was recruited to join The Standells.
 He toured with the group from 1962 to 1964.
 For a period of time in 1964, he toured with P. J. Proby.

-The Walker Brothers

 In 1964, Gary met John Walker (real name John Maus) and Scott Walker (real name Scott Engel).
-The two persuaded Gary to join their band The Walker Brothers, and take the stagename “Gary Walker” (something all three members did as they were not related).
+The two persuaded Gary to join their band The Walker Brothers and take the stagename “Gary Walker” (something all three members did as they were not related).
 He has been credited as the catalyst in bringing the unrelated Walker Brothers to the UK in 1965 where, for a couple of years, they enjoyed commercial success.
 The Walker Brothers are best remembered for their 1966 hit single, a cover of Frankie Valli’s "The Sun Ain't Gonna Shine (Anymore)".
 He had two minor UK hit singles while still a member of the group in 1966.
 After a UK tour in April 1967, which also featured Jimi Hendrix, Cat Stevens, and Engelbert Humperdinck, followed by a tour of Japan in 1968, the group officially disbanded.